 Outcome(s)

 All submitted DS records must match a DNSKEY that is published on all the authoritative name servers for the designated zone, or else the test will emit a failure.
+If the matched DNSKEY is a ZSK, and not a KSK, then a warning will be emitted.

 Environmental needs